saranram-byte/American-Football-Analytics-Portfolio/combine-wr-study/README.md

 - College production via `cfbfastR`

 ## Key Questions
-- Does 40 time actually predict where WRs get drafted?
+- Does a 40 time actually predict where WRs get drafted?
 - Which athletic profiles historically produce Day 1/2 picks?
 - What does the model say about the 2026 WR class?